Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/00_introduction.rst

 .. admonition:: tip
     :class: tip

-    By convention, use :cch:`class` whenever you want something more than just a box of variables. :cch:`struct` should only be used when there are no constraints/conditions between fields.
+    By convention, use :cch:`class` whenever you want something more than just a box of variables. :cch:`struct` should only be used when fields can vary independently.
 If in doubt, use :cch:`class`.

 So far we relied on implicit :cch:`public` access default in structures.
 Because of different defaults in classes, in order to have the same behavior as with :cch:`struct`, we need to specify the access as :cch:`public`. **In the code below all definitions are equivalent.**